MTT Strategy: Tournament Poker from Registration to Final Table 2026

 At 100bb+ your opening ranges should look similar to a 6-max cash game: tight from early position, widening as you get closer to the button, and opening even wider in the cutoff and button against passive blinds.
 The key difference from cash is that MTT early stage tables often contain recreational players who overcall, under-3-bet, and play badly postflop.
 That profile rewards opening wider for value, especially from late position.

-Building correct ranges is its own discipline, and we cover the full framework in our poker ranges guide.
+Building correct ranges is its own discipline, and we cover the full process in our poker ranges guide.
 For early stage MTT play, three principles override everything else:

 - Position matters more than card strength at this depth: a marginal hand in position against a weak player is more profitable than a medium pair out of position against a solid regular.